What is a Roast?

 Example roast lines:

-• “She has a catchphrase for everything.
-Unfortunately, none of them are good.”
+- “She has a catchphrase for everything.
+Unfortunately, none of them are catching on.”

 7. Tech Savviness or Lack Thereof